 Both body and mind need time to rest and recover.
 If you learn to take short naps when you are getting tired instead of pushing through to fatigue, you will feel more awake and energetic.
 However, there is something critically important to know – the more exhausted you let yourself get, the less efficient your recovery time will be.
 If you learn to park early for the night to get a good night’s sleep when you are feeling tired and get up earlier to stay on schedule, you will feel more awake and energetic.
 When you push your mind to exhaustion you are going to need a lot much time to spend on the recovery process.
 Often you will not fully recover even with a good night’s sleep.
 The next day you will still feel worn out.
 It can take two good nights of sleep to feel relaxed.

-Although becoming a rookie truck driver has more tips that are important, anyway, long time and efforts are needed to become one of the professionals in the trucking industry.
+Although becoming a rookie truck driver has more tips that are important, anyway, long time and efforts are needed to become one of the professional truck drivers in the industry.